estk/xmlschemer/Readme.md

 ```

 ## Status
-We can deserialize gpx!

 Still to do:
 - [] Create type from naked <element>'s in <schema> body
 - [] Load External namespaces
 - [] Find an alternative to Prepending "Upcase"
 - [] Serialization
-- [] Generate code for simpleType restrictions with a validation lib
 - [] Allow selection of struct-vec polymorphism vs vec-enum
 - [] Cleanup schema codegen
 - [] Review struct visibility
+- [] Generate code for simpleType restrictions with a validation lib

 Done:
 - [x] Move resolution stuff into its own module